 Comments:

-Total points: /15

-(15 points) Integration:
+Integration:

 Project proposals should indicate how efforts are integrated with extension or academic programs and how results might be of use by other potential stakeholders.

 In the midterm review, the project must address actual collaborations and any new partnerships built during the project period.
 The report should address the degree to which the full team is engaged in project planning and implementation.
 Discuss plans to correct any weaknesses that may have been identified.